YouCanTouCan/pegasus-frontend-tutorial/README.md

 The explanation for Aurora is likely extremely applicable to other distributions, Aurora is just what I personally use and can verify that as of writing this these steps work on.
 I do not use Windows myself, so that section I am less sure about.

+I made this simply because I was frustrated by the lack of easy to use information for Fedora-based distrubutions, as I myself am very much an end-user and I can struggle sometimes to follow more vague documentation.
+I thought I would share my experience as this setup works amazingly, and I thought maybe someone else would appreciate this explanation.
+If you find something wrong with it, feel free to open an Issue - I won't necessarily fix it, but it could help other future users.

 Aurora Linux
 ======